AshleyLeeB/SimECNY/README.md

 # SimECNY

 A simulator of wallet account, transaction, and closure for E-CNY.
+The SimECNY dataset: [SimECNY](https://pixeldrain.com/u/cb5E6A3j)

 ## Data Simulation